-Prerequisite: EECS 281 and (MATH 214 or 217 or 296 or 417 or 419).
+Prerequisite: EECS 281 and (MATH 214 or 217 or 296 or 417 or 419, or ROB 101; (No OP/F).
+Enrollment in one minor elective allowed for Computer Science Minors.
 Minimum grade of "C" required for enforced prerequisites.
 (4 credits)

 A computational introduction to the modeling and control of autonomous robots and mobile manipulators.
 Programming projects and lectures cover 3D coordinate systems, axis-angle rotation, forward and inverse kinematics, physical simulation and numerical integration, motion control, path planning, high-dimensional motion planning, and robot software systems.
 Emphasizes portable programming of general robots.
+CourseProfile (ATLAS)